aakarshg/Michael-s-Data-Science-Curriculum/README.md

         * [An Introduction to Numerical Analysis](http://www.cambridge.org/gh/academic/subjects/mathematics/numerical-analysis/introduction-numerical-analysis-1?format=PB) (Süli and Mayers) - my first [applied math](https://en.wikipedia.org/wiki/Applied_mathematics) subject, it felt like a continuation of linear algebra (in fact, there was a fair amount of overlap).
 Probably not necessary unless you see yourself implementing numerical solvers in the future.
         * [Convex Optimization](http://web.stanford.edu/~boyd/cvxbook/) (Boyd and Vandenberghe) (free!)
       * Courses
-        * [Discrete Optimization](https://www.coursera.org/learn/optimization) (Coursera) - a challenging, but extremely rewarding course.
+        * [Discrete Optimization](https://www.coursera.org/learn/optimization) (Coursera) - a challenging but extremely rewarding course.